Issafarhad/SulgX-Panel/README.md

 1. In Railway, click **New Project** and select **Deploy from GitHub repo**.
 2. Choose your forked repository.
 3. Railway automatically detects the `Procfile`.
 To add environment variables, go to the **Variables** tab and add `ADMIN_PASSWORD`, `SECRET_KEY`, and `DOMAIN` with appropriate values.
-4. The build starts automatically, and you’ll receive a public domain.
+4. The build starts automatically, and you'll receive a public domain.

-[!TIP]
+> [!TIP]
-🗝️ Railway users: Add Railway's IP range to the Clean IP list for accurate scanning.
+> 🗝️ Railway users: Add Railway's IP range to the Clean IP list for accurate scanning.

 </details>